hbcbh1999/AIprojects/README.md

 # AI Projects
 This is a list of my projects on Artificial Intelligence, Pattern Recognition and Digital Imaging.
-You can find them in my  [github](https://github.com/JuanSensio/AIprojects) page.

 ## Artificial Intelligence